List of birds of Europe

-The taxonomic order follows the IOC World Bird List version 13.1.
+Records up to and including 2015 are based on Mitchell (2017).
+The taxonomic order follows the AviList version v2025.

 Definition of Europe

 This article follows a common definition of Europe as being bounded to the south by the Mediterranean Sea, to the east and north-east by the Ural Mountains, the Ural River, and the Caspian Sea, and to the south-east by the Caucasus Mountains, the Black Sea, and the waterways connecting the Black Sea to the Mediterranean Sea.
 Iceland and Svalbard are included, but Greenland is not.
 Mediterranean islands are generally included, except for Cyprus and those islands belonging to Turkey or countries of North Africa or the Middle East.
 The Azores, Madeira and the Canary Islands belong politically to Europe, but definitions based on geography or avifauna assign these islands variously to Europe, Africa, or neither of the two.
 Here, birds that are endemic to these islands, or have been observed only on these islands but not elsewhere in Europe, are labelled accordingly.
 The same approach is applied to birds occurring only in the Caucasus, which is commonly seen as straddling the border between Europe and Asia.
 The birds of Cape Verde are not included in this list.
-Oceans are included up to the limit of 200 nautical miles from the European coastline, or half the distance to Africa, whichever is lesser.
+Oceans are included up to the limit of 200 nautical miles from the European coastline, or half the distance to Africa or Asia, whichever is lesser.

 For countries or territories lying wholly within Europe as defined above, species are included in this list if they are classified as Category A, B, or C (or the nearest equivalent) on the relevant national list.
 For countries that straddle Europe and Asia (in particular Russia and Turkey), the precise location of sightings within that country is determinative.